-Central to the education process at St James the Apostle Primary School are our beliefs about contemporary teaching and learning.
+Central to the education process at St James the Apostle Primary School are our beliefs about learning and teaching.

 At St James the Apostle we believe that contemporary teaching and learning is:

-- Student-centred, enriching learners to develop independence, deep thinking and problem solving skills to function successfully in a dynamic and changing society;
+- Child-centred, enriching learners to develop independence, deep thinking and problem solving skills to function successfully in a dynamic and changing society;

 - Targeted and focussed learning based on ongoing assessment meeting the individual needs of each child;